EtherealEngine/etherealengine-docs/docs/manual/02_scene/05_management/index.md

 2. With the model in your Hierarchy, select it and scroll down in its Properties tab.
 3. Re-name to your desired description with a .glb or .gltf extension.

-You can find your saved model in your Assets tab in the Project Files directory scene should be determined by what your scene is composed of.
+You can find your saved model in the Assets tab.
 Successful optimization is achieved by leveraging the appropriate use of detail per model.

 ### Converting Models
 _Note: It is recommended to convert .gltf into .glb for easier importing._